During the day merchants from nearby Kabukichō come to this Shintō shrine to pray for the solvency of their business ventures. At night,...

 Tokyo’s most notorious red-light district, which covers several blocks north of Yasukuni-dōri, was famously named for a kabuki theatre...

 Bars here usually have a theme – from punk rock to photography – to draw customers with matching expertise and obsessions.
 Since regular...

 The house speciality at this atmospheric noodle joint, up a treacherous stairway in Golden Gai, is niboshi rāmen (egg noodles in a...

 Golden Gai information

-This warren of tiny alleys was first a post-WWII black market, then a licensed quarter until prostitution was outlawed in 1958.
-The narrow two-storey wooden buildings remain the same, though they’re now filled with over a hundred closet-sized bars that seat no more than a dozen.
-Each is as unique and eccentric as the ‘master’ or ‘mama’ who runs it.
-That Golden Gai – prime real estate – has so far resisted the kind of development seen elsewhere in Shinjuku is a credit to these stubbornly bohemian characters.
+This warren of tiny alleys began as a black market following WWII.
+The narrow two-storey wooden buildings remain the same, though they’re now filled with over a hundred closet-sized bars.
+Each is as unique as the ‘master’ or ‘mama’ who runs it.
+That this prime real estate has so far resisted redevelopment is a credit to these stubbornly bohemian characters.